forta-network/starter-kits/alert-combiner-py/README.md

 - ATTACK-DETECTOR-2
   - Fired when alerts mapping to funding and preparation stages (attack simulation bot or smart contract ML v2 bot needs to fire) under one common EOA (the attacker address) have been observed
   - Severity is always set to "critical"
   - Type is always set to "exploit"
   - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
-  - Note: the block number that will be reported as part of this alert may be unrelated to the alert, but represents more of a timestamp on when the attack was discovered.
-  - Note: the detection bot will only alert once per EOA observed

-- ATTACK-DETECTOR-ICE-PHISHING
-  - Fired when alert combination is observed that points to an ice phishing attack
-  - Severity is always set to "critical"
-  - Type is always set to "exploit"
-  - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts